The UK Tax Year 2019-2020 – Dates to Remember to Avoid Penalties

 The tax years in the UK you can claim are:

 You must register for Self Assessment tax return on this date, which follows the end of a tax year that you need to send a tax return for.
-For the 2013/14 tax year, for instance, you must register by 5 October 2014.
-Since it usually takes 20 working days for the registration process to complete, starting the process by 5 October will give you time to send your tax return by 31 October deadline for paper return or 31 January deadline for online return.
+For the 2019/20 tax year, for instance, you must have registered by 5 October 2020.
+Since it usually takes 20 working days for the registration process to complete, starting the process by 5 October will give you time to send your tax return online by the 31st January 2021 deadline for online return.